puqie/Tiktok-View-Follow-Share-Hearth-Bot/README.md

 ## Problems

+https://www.zefoy.com Click this link if you have a 404 or 502 problem you need private proxy.
+If you have private proxy change line 18
-If your browser cannot access this link zefoy.com, edit line 18.
-(502,404 or something) If you have problems you can create an issue on [issues section] or contact me in Discord Buğra#9482
+If you have another problems you can create an issue on [issues section] or contact me in Discord Buğra#9482